 First and foremost, think about where you’d like to go location wise.
 Even if it may not be your main priority for the yoga retreat, choosing the right location is very important as the environment plays an important role in your emotions as well.

-Do you want to go to warm or tropical destination?
-Or maybe you’re looking for the opposite – some place you can cool off and enjoy mild weather?
+Do you want to go to a warm or tropical destination?
+Or maybe you’re looking for the opposite – someplace you can cool off and enjoy mild weather?
 Are you a beach lover or are mountains your preference?
 Find out what is the scenery like and what will be the weather conditions before booking.

-Not all retreats have a specific theme and that’s just fine, but read the description well to figure out will it be a stricter retreat ashram style, a relaxed holiday with some outings, no-phone retreat etc. Check out the schedule, the photos and the social media to figure out the “vibe” and see whether it correlates with your expectations.
-It would not be great if you’re expecting a chill week with an occasional beer in hand and you get to a place that bans not only alcoho, but also has 9 pm curfew (and the other way around!)
+Not all retreats have a specific theme and that’s just fine, but read the description well to figure out will it be a stricter retreat ashram style, a relaxed holiday with some outings, no-phone retreat, etc. Check out the schedule, the photos, and the social media to figure out the “vibe” and see whether it correlates with your expectations.
+It would not be great if you’re expecting a chill week with an occasional beer in hand and you get to a place that bans not only alcohol but also has 9 pm curfew (and the other way around!)

 Different yoga retreats have different sized groups.
-Smaller groups are great for those who’re looking to connect with all the guests, who’d like some more personal attention from the teacher and who like a more chill vibe.
-Bigger groups bring more energy for those who are looking for a camp-like experience with more buzz.
+Smaller groups are great for those who’re looking to connect with all the guests, who’d like some more personal attention from the teacher, and who like a more chill vibe.
+Bigger groups bring more energy to those who are looking for a camp-like experience with more buzz.

 Make sure you know whether the retreat is focused on some specific experience or gender of the participant’s so you can see if that’s for you.